matrix-org/synapse/README.rst

 Running out of File Handles
 ---------------------------

-If synapse runs out of filehandles, it typically fails badly - live-locking at 100% CPU, and/or failing to accept new TCP connections (blocking the connecting client).
+If synapse runs out of file handles, it typically fails badly - live-locking at 100% CPU, and/or failing to accept new TCP connections (blocking the connecting client).
 Matrix currently can legitimately use a lot of file handles, thanks to busy rooms like #matrix:matrix.org containing hundreds of participating servers.
 The first time a server talks in a room it will try to connect simultaneously to all participating servers, which could exhaust the available file descriptors between DNS queries & HTTPS sockets, especially if DNS is slow to respond.
-(We need to improve the routing algorithm used to be better than full mesh, but as of June 2017 this hasn't happened yet).
+(We need to improve the routing algorithm used to be better than full mesh, but as of March 2019 this hasn't happened yet).

 If you hit this failure mode, we recommend increasing the maximum number of open file handles to be at least 4096 (assuming a default of 1024 or 256).